forcedotcom/datacloud-customcode-python-sdk/README.md

 Within your `init`ed package, you will find a `jupyterlab.sh` file that can open a jupyter notebook for you.
-Jupyter notebooks, in combination with Data Cloud's [Query Editor](https://help.salesforce.com/s/articleView?id=data.c360_a_add_queries_to_a_query_workspace.htm&type=5) and [Data Explorer](https://help.salesforce.com/s/articleView?id=data.c360_a_data_explorer.htm&type=5) can be extremely helpful for data exploration.
-Instead of running an entire script, one can run one cell at a time as they discover and experiment with the DLO or DMO data.
+Jupyter notebooks, in combination with Data Cloud's [Query Editor](https://help.salesforce.com/s/articleView?id=data.c360_a_add_queries_to_a_query_workspace.htm&type=5) and [Data Explorer](https://help.salesforce.com/s/articleView?id=data.c360_a_data_explorer.htm&type=5), can be extremely helpful for data exploration.
+Instead of running an entire script, one can run one code cell at a time as they discover and experiment with the DLO or DMO data.

 You can read more about Jupyter Notebooks here: https://jupyter.org/